A CIO’s Guide to IT Outsourcing: Making the Right Decision

-In this guide, you will learn about the definition and advantages of IT outsourcing and how to collaborate with technology services providers.
+This CIO outsourcing guide will give you the facts about IT outsourcing, from its benefits and risks to whether it’s the right decision for CIOs.
+In addition, you will learn about the definition and advantages of IT outsourcing and how to collaborate with technology services providers.

 What is IT Outsourcing?

-Information technology outsourcing defines the process of offloading some or all IT-related functions and operations such as DevOps, software engineering and cloud migration from an organization (the client) to a technology partner (the outsourcer, contractor).
-It can be conducted in order for the client to cut costs and improve efficiency through the expertise of the outsourcing partner.
+Information technology outsourcing defines offloading some or all IT-related functions and operations, such as DevOps, software engineering, and cloud migration from an organization (the client) to a technology partner (the outsourcer, contractor).
+It can be conducted for the client to cut costs and improve efficiency through the expertise of the outsourcing partner.

 Types of IT Outsourcing

-If you are willing to outsource some or all of your IT staff, you will have to choose the right outsourcing model.
+If you are willing to outsource some or all of your IT staff, you must choose the suitable outsourcing model.
 There are four types of IT outsourcing that you can choose from:

 - Staff augmentation.
 This is a model where you outsource a small team of your employees to the contractor.
-There will be a manager in-house (like CTO, IT Director, System Architect) and a customer representative of the outsourcer (like account manager, project manager) who will communicate with both sides.
+There will be a manager in-house (like a CTO, IT Director, or System Architect) and a customer representative of the outsourcer (like an account manager, or project manager) who will communicate with both sides.

 - Dedicated team.
 This is a cooperation model where you hand over a whole team to the outsourcer.
 But there will be no in-house manager, just a customer contact at the firm.
-The contractor will also not be able to hire employees from outside for this IT outsourcing project.
+The contractor will also only be able to hire employees from within for this IT outsourcing project.

 - Agile team.
-This is another model for IT outsourcing, where the outsourcer builds a team of in-house developers and the project manager who will work with the client to produce software or manage tech services.
-The outsourced team works in an agile manner and may stay at the client location or at the outsourcing partners’ office.
+This is another model for IT outsourcing, where the outsourcer builds a team of in-house developers, and the project manager will work with the client to produce software or manage tech services.
+The outsourced team works agilely and may stay at the client location or the outsourcing partners’ office.

 - Managed software development.
-A full-cycle managed IT services model that combines the elements of Staff augmentation and Agile team, where the contractor builds a team of developers in-house, but they work with the client to produce software or deliver an IT project.
+A full-cycle managed IT services model that combines the elements of Staff augmentation and an Agile team, where the contractor builds a team of developers in-house.
+Still, they work with the client to produce software or deliver an IT project.

 - Time-and-materials (T&M).
-The client pays the contractor for each hour or unit of work done (hourly-rate-based contracts), and the contractor estimates the time or units needed to complete their task.
-This is the most popular IT outsourcing model, because it provides more transparency and spend control.
+The client pays the contractor for each hour or unit of work (hourly-rate-based contracts), and the contractor estimates the time or units needed to complete their task.
+This is the most popular IT outsourcing model because it provides more transparency and spending control.
 The client knows how much they are paying, and the tech company knows how many hours they will be paid.

 - Fixed-price model.
-This is a model where the client pays for a fixed price for each deliverable.
-The client, who usually has the better idea of their needs, sets the milestone or delivery date and the contractor meets that date with all working resources and resources needed to achieve the product or service with no extra cost.
+This is a model where the client pays a fixed price for each deliverable.
+The client, who usually has a better idea of their needs, sets the milestone or delivery date, and the contractor meets that date with all working resources and resources needed to achieve the product or service with no extra cost.